 (c) Announce as far in advance as possible any deviations from the release calendar and provide justifications;

-(d) Ensure that all users have equal access to statistical releases at the same time, and that any pre-release access to any user or group of users is limited, controlled and publicised;
+(d) Ensure that all users have equal access to statistical releases at the same time, and that any pre-release access to any user or group of users is limited, managed, justified and publicised;

 (e) Provide official statistics free for all users on the national statistical office web site and other channels as appropriate;

-(f) Ensure that all sub-groups of society are accurately reflected in official statistics;

-(g) Consider how to improve accessibility to products and services across all sub-groups of society;
+(f) Consider how to improve accessibility to products and services across all sub-groups of society;

-(h) Engage with key hard-to-reach groups and others at risk of being marginalised to ensure that they are properly reflected in official statistics.
+(g) Ensure that all sub-groups of society are accurately reflected in official statistics, in order to take into account diversity in society.
+This includes engaging with key hard-to-reach groups and others at risk of being marginalised.

 C. Transparent

-Official statistics, methods, processes, products and quality reports are communicated to the public through appropriate channels and are open to scrutiny.
+Official statistics, methods, processes, products, and quality reports are communicated to the public through appropriate channels and are open to scrutiny.

 Behaviours: